mheily/libkqueue/BUGS.md

     ready lists of individual kqueues share the same mutex.
 This may cause performance issues where large numbers of processes are monitored.

+ ## Linux

- * `EVFILT_SIGNAL` - On the signalfd-backed implementation (Linux/illumos)
-    a signal must be blocked on every thread that could otherwise take delivery, otherwise the kernel runs the disposition before the signal lands in the pending queue that signalfd reads from.
-POSIX has no process-wide block primitive: `pthread_sigmask(2)` (and `sigprocmask(2)`,
+ * `EVFILT_SIGNAL` - The signalfd-backed implementation requires a signal to be blocked on every thread that could otherwise take delivery, otherwise the kernel runs the disposition before the signal lands in the pending queue that signalfd reads from.
+POSIX has no process-wide block
+    primitive: `pthread_sigmask(2)` (and `sigprocmask(2)`, whose behaviour
-    whose behaviour is undefined in multithreaded programs) only sets the mask on the calling thread.
-When the first knote for a signal is registered, libkqueue blocks that signal on the registering thread;
-    threads spawned afterwards inherit the mask, but pre-existing threads are unaffected.
+    is undefined in multithreaded programs) only sets the mask on the calling thread.
+When the first knote for a signal is registered, libkqueue blocks that signal on the registering thread; threads spawned afterwards inherit the mask, but pre-existing threads are unaffected.
     Applications that register `EVFILT_SIGNAL` after spawning worker threads must `pthread_sigmask(SIG_BLOCK, ...)` the monitored signals on those threads themselves.
-Same constraint the POSIX `EVFILT_PROC` waiter has for `SIGCHLD`.

- * `EVFILT_SIGNAL` - On the signalfd-backed implementation, thread-targeted
+ * `EVFILT_SIGNAL` - Thread-targeted signals (`pthread_kill`, `tgkill`)
-    signals (`pthread_kill`, `tgkill`) sent to a thread other than libkqueue's internal signal dispatch thread will NOT be observed via kqueue.
+    sent to a thread other than libkqueue's internal signal dispatch thread will NOT be observed via kqueue.
 The kernel routes thread-targeted signals into the target thread's per-thread pending queue, which only that thread's signalfd reader can drain.
 Process-targeted signals (`kill(getpid(), ...)`) land in the per-process pending queue where the dispatcher sees them normally.
 Native BSD/macOS kqueue is in-kernel and observes both.

- * `EVFILT_SIGNAL` on `SIGCHLD` is rejected with `EINVAL` on platforms that use the POSIX `EVFILT_PROC` waiter (illumos, Emscripten, Linux without `pidfd_open(2)`).
-The waiter thread `sigwaitinfo`s `SIGCHLD` to detect child exits; permitting `EVFILT_SIGNAL` to also watch it would have the two consumers race for each fire, with the loser observing nothing.
-    Linux builds with `pidfd_open(2)` available use the pidfd-based EVFILT_PROC backend instead, where this constraint doesn't apply.
+ * `EVFILT_SIGNAL` on `SIGCHLD` is rejected with `EINVAL` when libkqueue is built without `pidfd_open(2)` (kernels < 5.3, or builds where the syscall is unavailable).
+In that configuration the POSIX `EVFILT_PROC` waiter `sigwaitinfo`s `SIGCHLD` to detect child exits; permitting `EVFILT_SIGNAL` to also watch it would race the two consumers for each fire, with the loser observing nothing.
+Builds with `pidfd_open(2)` use the pidfd-based `EVFILT_PROC` backend, where this constraint doesn't apply.

- * `EVFILT_SIGNAL` on `SIGRTMIN+1` is rejected with `EINVAL` on Linux.
-The monitoring thread `sigwaitinfo`s this signal to detect kqueue fd closures (set per-pipefd via `fcntl(F_SETSIG)`); a parallel `EVFILT_SIGNAL` reader would race it and leave kqueue cleanup blind to closures.
+ * `EVFILT_SIGNAL` on `SIGRTMIN+1` is rejected with `EINVAL`.
+The
+    monitoring thread `sigwaitinfo`s this signal to detect kqueue fd closures (set per-pipefd via `fcntl(F_SETSIG)`); a parallel `EVFILT_SIGNAL` reader would race it and leave kqueue cleanup blind to closures.

- ## Linux

  * If a file descriptor outside of kqueue is closed, the internal kqueue state is not cleaned up.
 On Linux this is pretty much impossible to